natesire/clean-comments/README.md

 # Troubleshooting

-Error: To get access to the TypeScript compiler tsc from the command line either
+1 Error: To get access to the TypeScript compiler tsc from the command line either

 Solution: npm i -g typescript

+2 VSCode is not respecting 2 spaces for tab

+Solution:

 # Contributors